-Continuously positive airway pressure devices (CPAP) are extensively used by the patients suffering from obstructive sleep apnea as they aid in collapsing the airway that may block the normal breathing activity among the patients.
+Continuously positive airway pressure devices (CPAP) are extensively used by the patients suffering from obstructive sleep apnea as they aid in collapsing the airway which may block normal breathing activity among the patients.

 Globally, the demand for continuous positive airway pressure devices has been increasing at a steady pace, further offering a strong growth prospect for the market players during the forecast period.
 Sleep apnea leads to several health problems, including heart diseases, obesity, diabetes, and depression.
 Untreated sleep apnea, on the other hand, can lead to occupational injuries and a lack of job productivity.
 As per the Center for Disease Control and Prevention (CDC), more than 350 million people suffer from sleep apnea worldwide.